Are you experiencing tongue pain? If so, your tongue might be trying to tell you something surprising about your health.

 How to treat it: Small white patches on tongues can be removed by your doctor or dentist using a scalpel or laser.
 Larger leukoplakia patches will require oral surgery.

 6. Red tongue

 It could mean: You have a B12 deficiency.

 A glossy, bright red tongue may be a sign your body is lacking iron or vitamin B12.
 Both of these nutrients are needed to mature papillae on the tongue and if your body is deficient in them, you can lose the papillae, which can make your tongue appear very smooth.

 In severe cases, this "balding" red tongue can cause pain when eating hot liquids or spicy foods.
 Vegetarians are especially prone to low levels of B12, which is found in certain meats.

-Treat it!
-If your tongue is a strawberry red colour, ask your doctor for advice on supplements.
+How to treat it: If your tongue is a strawberry red color, ask your doctor for advice on supplements.